thiodene-os/Windows/PHP/install_php.md

 Create a file named index.php and add this code:
 <?php phpinfo(); ?>
 If all goes well, a “PHP version” page should appear showing all the configuration settings.

+- Test PHP on the command line alternatively php -v